Andrew Knizner Player Props: Cardinals vs. Cubs

-Andrew Knizner -- with a slugging percentage of .600 in his past 10 games, including three home runs -- will be in action for the St. Louis Cardinals versus the Chicago Cubs, with Hayden Wesneski on the hill, on July 28 at 8:15 PM ET.
+On Sunday, Andrew Knizner (.618 slugging percentage in past 10 games, including three home runs) and the St. Louis Cardinals face the Chicago Cubs, whose starting pitcher will be Kyle Hendricks.
+First pitch is at 2:15 PM ET.

-He smacked two homers in his most recent appearance (going 2-for-4) in his last appearance against the Cubs.
+In his most recent game he had a one-hit performance (1-for-3) against the Cubs.

 Andrew Knizner Game Info & Props vs. the Cubs